Source code for autofit.non_linear.initializer

 parameter_dict

-A dictionary mapping priors to inclusive ranges of physical values that
+A dictionary mapping each parameter path to bounded ranges of physical values that

 lower_limit